SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Generics.rst

 In addition to generic functions,
 Swift also enables you to define your own :newTerm:`generic types`.
-These are custom classes, structures, enumerations, and protocols that can work with *any* type, in a similar way to ``Array`` and ``Dictionary``.
+These are custom classes, structures, and enumerations that can work with *any* type, in a similar way to ``Array`` and ``Dictionary``.

-Here's an example of a generic type called ``Stack``.
+This section shows you how to write a generic collection type called ``Stack``.
 This type represents an ordered “stack” of values, with two operations:

 * :newTerm:`Pushing` a new value on to the top of the stack
 * :newTerm:`Popping` a value off the top of the stack

-This illustration shows the push / pop behavior for a stack:
+The illustration below shows the push / pop behavior for a stack:

 .. image:: ../images/stackPushPop.png
    :align: center